penggzhang/CarND-Path-Planning-Project/README.md

 * Previous path points will also be used for better transition between planning cycles.
 * Finally, there will be 50 waypoints in total generated for path planner.

+## Test Run Video

+A [video](https://youtu.be/hyLmDJhNYFg) shows ego car is able to drive at least 4.32 miles without incident.

 ---

 ## Basic Build Instructions